BradHeff/hefftor-repo/README.md

 ### Changes to packages

-gimp, local and dconf have been moved into there indavidual packages for xfce.
+local and dconf have been moved into there indavidual packages for xfce.

-conky has been moved into its own package.
+gimp, conky and root has been moved into there own packages.

 Packages